otrv4/otrv4/otrv4.md

 ### Create a User Profile Signature

-If version 3 and 4 are supported and the user has a pre-existing OTRv3 long term key:
+If version 3 and 4 are supported and the user has a pre-existing OTRv3 long-term key:

    * Concatenate `User Profile's Identifier ||
      User Profile owner's instance tag ||Ed448 public key || Versions ||